-A maximum of four meals per day (two (2) lunches and two (2) dinners) per participant are provided three times per week (Monday, Wednesday, Friday), for a total of 12 meals per week.
-We aim to cover lunch and dinner needs Monday through Saturday.
+A maximum of four meals per day (two (2) lunches and two (2) dinners) per participant are provided three times per week on Monday, Wednesday, Friday OR Tuesday, Thursday, Saturday, for a total of 12 meals per week.
+We aim to cover lunch and dinner needs for six days.

 Can I choose my restaurant?

 Unfortunately, no. Restaurants are assigned based on delivery capacity, dietary needs, among many other factors.